martinuke0/martinuke0.github.io/content/posts/2025-12-06-how-to-move-from-github-pages-to-cloudflare-pages.md

 6) Monitor and finalize:
    - Keep GitHub Pages content in place until you confirm a stable production on Cloudflare.
    - Update your sitemap in Search Console and monitor for crawl errors.

-## Alternative: If You Meant Salesforce Marketing Cloud “CloudPages”

-If your goal is to move a static site from GitHub Pages into Salesforce Marketing Cloud’s CloudPages:

-- Export static HTML from your generator (`jekyll build`, `hugo`, `astro build`).
-- In SFMC, use CloudPages to create a Collection and Landing Pages.
-- Upload or paste your HTML/CSS/JS into CloudPages content blocks or use Code Resource pages.
-- Rewrite relative asset paths or host assets on a CDN (SFMC doesn’t act as a general static host).
-- For forms, leverage AMPScript/SSJS and DEs (Data Extensions) per SFMC best practices.
-- Test in multiple business units and publish to the assigned CloudPages domain.
-- Expect a different deployment model than CI-driven static hosts.

-Because the platforms are very different, there’s no 1:1 migration—plan for reimplementation of dynamic pieces.

 ## Conclusion